ergo70/jscep-basic-auth/README.md

 # jscep-basic-auth
-Transports for [JSCEP](https://github.com/jscep/jscep) with HTTP Basic authentication.
+Transports for [jscep](https://github.com/jscep/jscep) with HTTP Basic authentication.

 ## Requirements

-This needs a working [JSCEP](https://github.com/jscep/jscep) installation.
+This needs a working [jscep](https://github.com/jscep/jscep) installation.

 ## Installation

-Just put the classes into the JSCEP source directory besides the original JSCEP code and compile.
+Just put the classes into the jscep source directory besides the original JSCEP code and compile.

 ## Usage